ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/index.md

 ## Strict Rules

-Strict Rules provides all available rules to improve code quality and consistency.
+The `strict` rules provide all available rules.
-When using strict rules, configure as follows.
+To use these rules, configure as follows:

 ```js
 // eslint.config.mjs